neuralpain/oneclickwinrar/README.md

 >      as a part of 64-bit installation package.
 > ```
 >
-> If you do need to install 32-bit versions of WinRAR, you can use one of the packages from a [previous release](https://github.com/neuralpain/oneclickwinrar/releases/tag/v0.9.0.701) or customize [installrar.cmd](https://github.com/neuralpain/oneclickwinrar#whats-included-click-the-names-to-download) as `installrar_x32_701.cmd` to install the most recent 32-bit version of WinRAR.
+> If you do need to install 32-bit versions of WinRAR, you can customize [installrar.cmd](#whats-included-click-the-names-to-download) as `installrar_x32_701.cmd` to install the most recent 32-bit version of WinRAR.
 > </details>

 <p align="center">
   <picture><img src="./assets/images/oneclickwinrar-header.jpg" alt="oneclickwinrar header"></picture>
 </p>

-Introducing **oneclickwinrar**—a streamlined set of scripts that installs and licenses WinRAR with a single click (or double).
+Introducing **oneclickwinrar[^1]**—a streamlined set of scripts that installs and licenses WinRAR with a single click (or double)[^2].
 Perfect for quick setups, it eliminates manual steps, ensuring WinRAR is ready to use instantly.
 Ideal for both IT pros and everyday users.

 ```
 there was a need for something versatile // so why not?
 ```

-> [!NOTE]
-> The name `oneclickwinrar` refers to this project and everything that comes with it.
-On the other hand, `oneclickrar.cmd` (notice there's no "win" in the name) is a script within the project.
-Don't mix them up😑.

 ### Contents